 - Research shows a link between hearing loss and dementia, leading experts to believe that interventions, like hearing aids, could potentially delay or prevent dementia.
 Research is ongoing.

-- And on a more positive note, a higher level of physical activity, regular fish consumption, and a higher intake of long-chain omega-3 polyunsaturated fatty acids can be associated with lower risk of hearing loss in women.
+- And on a more positive note, a higher level of physical activity, regular fish consumption, and a higher intake of long-chain omega-3 polyunsaturated fatty acids can be associated with a lower risk of hearing loss in women.